+Figure 2-2.
+Olympia Airport – Airport Overlay Hazard Zone (Implemented through the Airport Hazard Overlay Zone in Thurston County Code, Titles 20 and 22)

 C. Joint Base Lewis-McChord

 Joint Base Lewis-McChord (JBLM), the largest military installation on the west coast, is located east of Lacey and north of Yelm, straddling the Thurston and Pierce County boundary.
 JBLM was established in 2010, with the combination of Fort Lewis and McChord Air Force Base into a single unit.
 The base encompasses over 90,000 acres, approximately one-fifth of which is located within Thurston County.
+The base has a significant impact to Thurston County and the broader surrounding communities.
+Of a JBLM population of 54,531, nearly 87% of the JBLM workforce lives off-base in the surrounding areas, impacting regional economic conditions, transportation and utility infrastructure, housing, land use development, public and emergency services, health care, childcare, and more.

-While most of JBLM’s infrastructure, including the McChord Airfield, is located in Pierce County, areas of the base within Thurston County are used for training operations, including at night.
+While most of JBLM’s infrastructure, including the McChord Airfield, is located in Pierce County, areas of the base within Thurston County are used for training operations, including overnight training operations.
 Some land within the county near JBLM is regularly exposed to noise levels that may be incompatible to some land uses (see Map L-3).